Re1nGer/ReactSinglePagePractice/README.md

 Dummy landing page recreated from [here](https://nicepage.com/landing-page/preview/we-create-beautiful-websites-1521860?device=desktop)

+Give it a start if you like it

 ## Description

 The project would be somewhat useful for its BEM usage in css styles